apache/shenyu-website/content/en/projects/shenyu/redirect-plugin/index.md

 ## Plugin Setting

-* In `shenyu-admin` --> plugin management --> `redirect` ,set to enable。
+* In `shenyu-admin` --> BasicConfig --> Plugin --> `redirect` , set to enable.
 * Introduce `redirect` support in the pox.xml file of the gateway.
 * If the user don't use, please disable the plugin in the background.
-* Selectors and rules, only matching requests will be forwarded and redirected, please see: [Selector rules](../selector-and-rule)。
+* Selectors and rules, only matching requests will be forwarded and redirected, please see: [Selector And Rule Config](../selector-and-rule)。

 ## Maven Dependency